TeamGloomy/TeamGloomy.github.io/pages/mydoc/General/board_txt_stm32.md

 Anything entered in the board.txt file takes precidence over what is set in the firmware.

-For STM32 boards, pins can take the form of PC.1, PC_1, C.1, C_1 or the pin name.
+For STM32 boards, pins can take the form of PA0, PA.0, PA_0, A0, A.0 or A_0 or the pin name.

 <div class="datatable-begin"></div>